gaperez64/acacia-bonsai/doc/tacas23/etc/Readme.txt

 We do NOT recommend that the reviewer starts this many tests as this can take up to 130 hours.
-Instead, they can obtain similar results by benchmarking only the ab/syntcomp21/0s-20s test suite and putting a time out at 10s:
+Instead, they can obtain similar results by benchmarking only the ab/syntcomp21/crit test suite and putting a time out at 10s:

-  $ ./self-benchmark.sh -b ab/syntcomp21/0s-20s -t 1
+  $ ./self-benchmark.sh -b ab/syntcomp21/crit -t 1

-This test suite contains about 90 instances.
+This test suite contains 94 instances.
 With that time limit and the 25 configurations being tested, all the benchmarks should run in at most 7 hours.
 Compiling the 25 configurations, which is also done by the script, should take at most 1 hour.